frontegg/harmor/README.md

 ## Usage

 There's no need for a global installation.
-Simply use `harmor` with `npx` whenever you need it!
+Use `harmor` with `npx` whenever you need it!

 ### Basic Usage: